Welcome to Mandarin Y5/6 Class

 In the classroom we utilise a variety of accelerated learning techniques, mixing teacher-led sessions with self-directed learning, open ended problem-solving activities and timeboxed tests and challenges.
 Our 2018 results show that Year 6 children made outstanding progress: 100% of them achieved their Maths SATs, with 50% of them reaching the higher standard...
 In all subjects our results exceeded the national averages and our results continue to improve.
 You can find out more about how we track and assess your child's progress here.

 Rewards and incentives

 Homework is set each week on Friday, and is due in on the following Wednesday.
 Homework sheets will specifiy the activities for Green, Red, Blue and Purple group where appropriate and will generally consist of 30 minutes of maths exercises, or literacy-related 'topic' homework on an aspect of the Creative curriculum topic for that term.
 Mandarin pupils also have to complete a 'Reading Journal' activity which could be a chapter summary, character description, book review or facts they have learned from a non-fiction text on a weekly basis.
 An extended project may sometimes involve work over several weeks to produce a more substantial final piece.
-Children should also allow time to prepare for a short spelling test and mental maths test each Friday.
+Children should also allow time to prepare for a short spelling test each Friday.